projectriff/riff/docs/riff_service_invoke.md

 ```
   -h, --help                  help for invoke
+      --json                  set the request's content type to 'application/json'
   -n, --namespace namespace   the namespace of the service
+      --text                  set the request's content type to 'text/plain'
 ```

 ### Options inherited from parent commands